• Skip to main content

 5. Tomato

-Although they are a fruit, tomatoes have made this list as they are mostly served as vegetables and are rich in iron.
+Although they are a fruit, tomatoes have made this list because they are mostly served as vegetables and are rich in iron.
 One cup of chopped tomatoes contains around 0.5 mg of iron.

 One cup of cooked tomatoes provides you with 1.6 mg of iron, 9% of the recommended daily intake.